Aeroluna/Vivify/README.md

 - Trigger: Must be `true` to set trigger or `false` to reset trigger.

 ## SetCameraProperty
-Allows setting animator properties.
-This will search the prefab for all Animator components.

 ```js
 {
   "b": float, // Time in beats.